-Hypothetical Assumption - A hypothetical assumption is an assumption used in a financial projection to present a condition or course of action that is not necessarily expected to occur but is consistent with the purpose of the presentation.
+Hypothetical Assumptions - A hypothetical assumption is an assumption used in a financial projection to present a condition or course of action that is not necessarily expected to occur but is consistent with the purpose of the presentation.
 Hypothetical assumptions are not derived from sources, which are based upon supporting documentation such as contracts, agreements, or other empirical data.
 Management has prepared its financial projection assuming the following hypothetical assumptions:

-- the Independent Living Units and Healthcare Center (hereinafter defined) units and beds are successfully marketed and achieve and maintain projected occupancy levels during the projection period; and - the Company refinances its construction loan during the fiscal year ending 2023 at rates and terms as assumed in the projection.
+- the independent living apartments and health center units and beds are successfully marketed and achieve and maintain projected occupancy levels during the projection period; and - Management refinances its construction loan during fiscal year 2024 at terms and rates similar to those reflected in the projection.